 Sometimes, walking is more preferred than taking a Vienna city transportation.
 Most of the popular tourist attractions in the city is located in The Ring or in the city center, making Vienna a great walking place.
 Exploring the beauty of the city on foot will give you an idea about the layout of the city.
 You will also meet a lot of people and get a good impression of the street life.

-Taking public transport around Vienna is much less stressful than dealing with the city’s constant traffic, many one-way streets, extensive pedestrian areas, expensive parking garages, and oncoming trams.
-So, whether you tour day or night, Vienna transport will make your stay in the city more convenient and enjoyable.
+Taking public transports around Vienna is much less stressful than dealing with the city’s constant traffic, many one-way streets, extensive pedestrian areas, expensive parking garages, and trams.
+So, whenever you make your visit day or night, Vienna transport will make your stay in the city more convenient and enjoyable.